Arabian Angelfish

 The Arabian Angelfish or Asfur Angelfish are moderately difficult to keep as juveniles and moderately easy as adults if provided plenty of room.
 They are considered to be for intermediate to advanced aquarists only because of the large size of the tank needed to properly them.
 If a tank of 250 gallons (950 l) or more can be provided, then they would be considered moderately hardy as adults.
 This is due to lower stress levels that result from adequate swimming room.
 An adults that is successfully acclimated will become a very hardy fish, and will even venture to the surface and take foods from its keepers.

-• Aquarium Hardiness: Moderately Difficult - Moderately Difficult as juveniles and Moderately Easy as adults in large 250 gallon (950 l) or larger tank.
+• Aquarium Hardiness: Moderately Difficult – Moderately difficult as juveniles, but moderately easy as adults when kept in a large tank of 250 gallon (950 l) or more.

 • Aquarist Experience Level: Intermediate - Intermediate to advanced, depending on the tank size.